Daibiloloari-Young/UK-Train-Rides-Analysis/README.md

 This project simulates how a railway company can leverage data analytics to drive operational and revenue decisions for business growth and enhance customer satisfaction.

 ## Data Source
-The dataset for this project is sourced from the Maven Analytics website, designed specifically for practice purposes.
+The dataset for this project is sourced from the Maven Analytics [website](https://app.mavenanalytics.io/datasets?search=uk) designed specifically for practice purposes.
 It is presented in an Excel file with a single table comprising 31,653 rows and 18 columns.
 The dataset includes key attributes essential for a comprehensive analysis, such as:

 **Key Fields Include:**